 Here are examples of 360 competencies that you might want to include in your assessments:

-As for rating scales, we encourage you to use frequency scales (Rarely > All the time) instead of “agree to disagree” scales.
+As for rating scales, we encourage you to use frequency scales (Rarely > All the time) instead of “agree or disagree” scales.
 This will help evaluators focus on the consistency of important behaviours.
-If you are using open text items, phrase them in a way that it leads direct evaluators to identify concrete examples of demonstrated behaviours or provide actionable feedback for improvement.
+If you are using open text items, phrase them in a way that leads direct evaluators to identify concrete examples of demonstrated behaviours or provide actionable feedback for improvement.

 |Focus your question on a single behaviour||Focus on multiple behaviours (double/triple barrelled)|

 |Start with an action verb (e.g., motivates, listens, and so on.)||Include jargon or overly technically language|